 Your most practical option is to perform routine inspections.

 That way, you can mitigate issues while they are small instead of letting them fester.
 One way to perform these inspections covertly is to specify in your lease agreement that you will be responsible for routinely replacing the air filters in the house.

-Your tenants will likely appreciate you covering that cost, and you will have the opportunity to check out the property regularly.
+Your residents will likely appreciate you covering that cost, and you will have the opportunity to check out the property regularly.

 If your rental house is empty, you aren’t making money, which is an obvious problem.

-So, how do you minimize the time between tenants?
+So, how do you minimize the time between residents?